Admissions Standards and Procedures

 2. Departmental Supplemental Application and Required Materials

-Download and complete the Supplemental Application Form (MS Word) [PDF].
+Download and complete the Supplemental Application Form (Fillable PDF).
 Upload your completed Supplemental Application and all required materials to your online ISU Graduate Application account.
 You may upload required materials all at this time, or at a later date; but no later than the December deadlines.

 3. Official or unofficial Transcripts for Department review

-For departmental review purposes, you may upload a copy of your academic transcripts.
+For departmental review purposes, you may upload a copy of your unofficial academic transcripts.
 ISU Graduate Admissions Application requires your official transcripts from every school attended to be received after you have been admitted.
 We must have a transcript showing credit and grades you received for undergraduate courses.
 Transcripts are required for any course(s) taken, (whether or not for a degree).
 If transfer courses are on current transcripts showing credit and grade received, this is sufficient.
 Also, any study abroad course(s) receiving grades and credit also need to be shown on a transcript.

 4. Three Letters of Recommendation

 While completing the online ISU Graduate Admissions Application, provide three letter writers' email addresses, where prompted.
 Your letter writers will receive an email from the ISU Graduate Admissions Office with instructions for submitting their Letter of Recommendation once your application has been finalized and the application fee has been paid.
 The Department of Psychology will have access to these letters for departmental review.

 5. GRE Scores

 The GRE revised General Test is required for all applicants.
 The GRE subject exam in Psychology is recommended.
 In addition to having your GRE scores sent electronically by ETS, you must provide a copy of your GRE scores with percentiles (screen shot or copy) by uploading it to your ISU Graduate Application account.

 6. TOEFL Scores